stevekinney/react-and-typescript/lessons/passing-dispatch.md

 But despite the fact that these `ColorSlider` props are basically some ceremony around an input field, it's a little ridiculous that we need to add props for everything that the underlying component supports.

-**Take a mental note of how annoying this is.** (I don't want to spoil anything, but just take a mental note, okay?)

 Fine.
 We'll go ahead and define a prop for this I guess.

 In `ColorSlider.tsx`: